aws-samples/aws-systems-manager-cloudformation-samples/cloudformation-samples/README.md

 **[BashScriptSSMAutomationTags.yaml](BashScriptSSMAutomationTags.yaml)** - This template demonstrates how you can run a bash script with CloudFormation using State Manager and Automation for a more complex workflow with multiple steps.
 Target is based on Tags.

+**[ChefAssociation.yaml](ChefAssociation.yaml)** - This template demonstrates how you can use Chef with CloudFormation and AWS Systems Manager.
+This CFN Template grabs the Chef Recipe from a Github repo.
+Target is based on Instance ID.

 **[WinAssociationDomainJoin.yaml](WinAssociationDomainJoin.yaml)** - This template demonstrates how you can join a Windows AD Domain with CloudFormation using State Manager.
 Target is based on Tags.

 **[WinAssociationDomainJoinAutomation.yaml](WinAssociationDomainJoinAutomation.yaml)** - This template demonstrates how you can join a Windows AD Domain with CloudFormation using State Manager and Automation for a more complex workflow with multiple steps.
 Target is based on Tags.